 Drive – Many will drive to Vegas, taking about 4 and a half hours from LA, 5 hours from San Diego and 10 hours from San Francisco.
 When driving into Las Vegas Blvd, take the Tropicana or Charleston turning to avoid traffic.

-The 24 hour Deuce stops at every major resort and attraction, whilst the SDC runs between the strip and downtown, maps can be found: HERE.
+The 24 hour Deuce stops at every major resort and attraction, whilst the SDC runs between the strip and downtown.
 Parking is free in most places, making driving a little less stressful.
 If covering ground between the strip and downtown take 1-15 instead of the Blvd.
 Monorails link casinos on the east side whilst taxi rides are convenient but pricey.